What’s the story?

 More on the facilities

 The adults area has a feature pool which is split across two levels.
 It has a fairly large area for loungers that are not too close together (always important!).
-This isn’t on the scale on some of the other resorts, such as Mina Seyhani (The Westin/Le Meridian), but it’s still a pretty big pool.
+This isn’t on the scale on some of the other resorts, such as Mina Seyahi (The Westin), but it’s still a pretty big pool.
 Probably not one for proper swimming, but we were definitely just here to chill so that suited us.
 It was busy but it was still very relaxing.
 The area is also surrounded with lots of palm trees, so plenty of shade if you are looking for it.

 Food & Drink